 LIKELY: Colleges at which a student should have a strong chance of gaining admission (approximately a 75-85% chance of being admitted).
 These colleges are selective, however, and an offer of admission cannot be guaranteed.
 Factors such as senior grades, standardized testing, application quality, including supplements, institutional priorities, and demonstrated interest will remain important.
-For colleges that track demonstrated interest, a school is only a "likely" if the student engages virtually.
-This means going to the school's website, requesting information, registering for and taking advantage of online information sessions, tours, and webinars, as well as routinely opening and reading emails from colleges.
+For colleges that track demonstrated interest, a school is only a "likely" if the student engages virtually or in-person.
+This means going to the school's website, requesting information, registering for and taking advantage of information sessions, tours, and webinars, as well as routinely opening and reading emails from colleges.

 POSSIBLE: Colleges at which students' credentials should place them in a competitive position (approximately a 45-60% chance of being admitted).
 Factors such as senior grades, standardized testing, application quality, including supplements, institutional priorities, and demonstrated interest will remain important.
-For colleges that track demonstrated interest, a school is only a "possible" if the student engages virtually.
-This means going to the school's website, requesting information, registering for and taking advantage of online information sessions, tours, and webinars, as well as routinely opening and reading emails from colleges.
+For colleges that track demonstrated interest, a school is only a "possible" if the student engages virtually or in-person.
+This means going to the school's website, requesting information, registering for and taking advantage of information sessions, tours, and webinars, as well as routinely opening and reading emails from colleges.

 REACH: Colleges are a "reach" for a student when relatively few applicants with profiles similar to that student have gained admission to that school as we consider a statistical pattern expressed over time.
-A student's chance of being admitted is no greater than the college's published admit rate.
+Any college that has a published admit rate of 15% or lower is typically considered a "reach" for all.
 Factors such as senior grades, standardized testing, application quality, including supplements, institutional priorities, and demonstrated interest (if they track it) will remain important.
 While some Hotchkiss students are admitted to schools considered to be reaches, and the College Advising Office fully supports and encourages applications to these colleges, students must be aware that applications to colleges in this category are less likely to succeed than applications to schools in the other categories.
-It is very important for students to have a well-balanced list.